nicoespeon/understandlegacycode.com/content/blog/refactoring-rule-of-three/index.md

 What you should do, is **to create the correct abstractions**.

-Correct abstractions correctly separates responsibilities.
+Correct abstractions correctly separate responsibilities.
 They clarify the intent of the code.
 They prevent code duplication.

 When you find the correct abstractions, you can feel these 4 classes are actually simpler to maintain than the original 30 lines of code.

-But finding correct abstractions is really hard.
+But finding the correct abstractions is really hard.
 Therefore, that's what you should focus on.

 ### Bad abstraction is worse than duplication

 Have you heard about [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle?

-It's a common development wisdom, and it's very valid.
+It's a pearl of common development wisdom, and it's very valid.
 It's also often misunderstood.

 2 pieces of code can look the same, still represent different concepts.
 Different abstractions.
-In such case, duplication is accidental.
+In such a case, duplication is accidental.
 Keeping the duplication _is_ better.

 > "Duplication is far cheaper than the wrong abstraction"
 >